tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

   `UBI_MAX_LEB_COUNT` on machine level.
 The distro definition and the image recipes `tq-image-small-[debug]` are intended for demonstration of howto generate a system running from SPI-NOR.
 This does not make any claims on feature / functional completeness.
-* Kernel image and device tree files are loaded from `/boot` in rootfs.
-They are installed in the SD/eMMC image twice in partition `boot`.
-Removing them from `IMAGE_BOOT_FILES` prevents this doubled installation.
 * Environment of U-Boot v2023.04 was reworked to use variable names that conforms with distroboot contract.
 The default environment of older U-Boot versions are incompatible.
 * MBa6ULx: USB devices at miniPCIe connector (X22) are not detected after POR.
 After warm reset